 During the Holocaust, many musicians and other artists were persecuted by the Nazis, some because they were Jewish, others because of the content of their art.
 We invite you to apply for the $5,000 Gideon Klein Award.
 The Award is open to students in any major.
 The Gideon Klein Scholar either creates an original work, prepares a performance, or does research related to music or musicians of the Holocaust.
 They also offer a public presentation at Northeastern during Holocaust and Genocide Awareness Week and archive the project on the Jewish Studies website.
 Students at Northeastern and Hebrew College, are eligible to apply.

 How to Apply:

 All materials and/or questions should be sent to Deborah Levisohn at firstname.lastname@example.org.
-The application deadline is April 1, 2020.
+Applications for 2021-22 will be open in the winter of 2021.

 This award honors the memory of Gideon Klein, pianist and composer, who was imprisoned in Terezin and other concentration camps until his death in 1945.
 While in Terezin, Klein inspired other musicians to compose and share their music with others in most difficult circumstances.
 The award was established in 1997 by Prof. Bill Giessen in memory of his mother, Gustel Cormann Giessen.

 Current and Previous Gideon Klein Scholars

 2018-2019: Elizabeth Levi, Northeastern University Journalism graduate and pursuing a Master of Science in Media Advocacy.
 Her project consists of a digital webpage where she shares the stories and artwork of Jewish women artists who received refugee status in the United States both during and immediately after the Holocaust.
 Elizabeth’s work will be incorporated into the Rediscovering Refugee Scholars project at Northeastern (https://northeastern.edu/refugeescholars/home.)
 Please see Elizabeth’s presentation here: https://www.youtube.com/watch?v=3P8YoQb9MZQ#action=share.

 2017-2018: Danielle Murad Waiss, Political Science and International Affairs major.
 Project involved choreographing a dance performance composed of several pieces inspired by artworks created during or after the Holocaust.https://www.youtube.com/watch?v=XjZ1AiKsqJk#action=share